lebeli/recipe-app/README.md

 # Mobile web application for browsing receipts
-## Frontend
-### Getting Started
-Fluffy-bear's frontend is written with the help of the JavaScript library ReactJS as well as the React Library Material UI.
-The frontend is deployed via Docker.
-Instructions on how to deploy the service can be found below.

-#### Deploying the application
+## Deploying the application
+Fluffy-Bear is a single-page application which is deployed via Docker.
+These instructions will cover requirements and usage for running all services in docker containers.
 Navigate to the root folder of the project and run 'docker-compose up'.
 This will create and start images/containers for:
 1. MYSQL database